postcss/postcss/docs/api.md

 you wrote a Sass file, then compiled it to CSS and parsed it with PostCSS, PostCSS will show the original position in the Sass file.

-If you need position in PostCSS input (for example, to debug previous compiler), you can use `error.generated.column`.
+If you need position in PostCSS input (for example, to debug previous compiler), use `error.generated.column`.

 ```js
 error.column           //=> 1